-Planning a birthday bash for a winter baby?
+Planning a birthday party for a winter baby in NYC?
 Sure, picnics and pools are off the table, but you’ve still got options — lots of options.
-We rounded up indoor spots where kids can roll, bowl, jump, create, swing, and burn off some energy.
-(Want even more options?
+We rounded up indoor spots where kids can roll, bowl, jump, create, swing, and burn off some energy, and included both classics and new birthday spots around town for your consideration.
+(Want even more choices?
 Check out where to hold a spa birthday party, makerspaces that will host your bash, indoor spots for toddler birthdays and tons of places in Queens to host a kid’s birthday party!
 Read on to find the totally cool winter birthday party your kid deserves!

 230 East 93 St.